HOME OF SALUTING AMERICA'S BAND DIRECTORS

 Bill spent 15 years in higher education and healthcare fundraising at Albion College, The Ohio State University and Duke University Medical Center at a variety of positions including Corporate and Foundation Relations, Executive Director and Director of Major Gifts.
 Additionally, Bill has spent the past 20 years in leadership positions for several family owned companies.
 Bill currently spends time volunteering for local non-profits by assisting their fund-raising programs.

-The Saluting America's Band Directors project and the Michael D. Sewell Memorial Foundation would like to give special thanks to Mike Edwards and Joe Ashley of the 5 Stones Group of Columbus, Ohio for their generous contribution of our recruitment video.
+The Saluting America's Band Directors project and the Michael D. Sewell Memorial Foundation would like to give special thanks to Mike Edwards and the late Joe Ashley of the 5 Stones Group of Columbus, Ohio for their generous contribution of our original recruitment video.
 We also are very grateful to Raaghuv Vazirani for assisting in our social media outreach.